GTK Gliwice

 Gliwickie Towarzystwo Koszykówki Gliwice, shortly GTK Gliwice, is a professional basketball club based in Gliwice, Poland.
-The team currently plays in the first level Polish Basketball League.
+The team currently (as of 2022–23) plays in the Polish Basketball League, the country's top division.

 History

 The club was founded in 1998 and initially focussed on youth teams and developing young players.
 In 2006, the club reached the III Liga, the fourth highest level in Polish basketball.
 In 2010, the team promoted to the II Liga and in 2014 the club was invited to join the I Liga.
 After the club finished as the runner-up in the 2016–17 season, Gliwice was invited to join the PLK for the 2017–18 season.

 Since 2018, Gliwice plays in the Gliwice Arena, changing between its big hall and training hall.

 On 26 May 2020, Gliwice signed German Matthias Zollner as new head coach.